panda3d/panda3d-docs/programming/texturing/projected-textures.rst

-In a :ref:`previous section <texture-transforms>`, we introduced ways to apply an explicit transformation to a model's texture coordinates, with methods like ``setTexOffset()`` and ``setTexScale()``.
+In a :ref:`previous section <texture-transforms>`, we introduced ways to apply an explicit transformation to a model's texture coordinates, with methods like :meth:`~.NodePath.set_tex_offset()` and :meth:`~.NodePath.set_tex_scale()`.
 In addition to this explicit control, Panda3D offers a simple mechanism to apply an automatic texture transform each frame, as computed from the relative transform between any two nodes.

 .. code-block:: python